 This Sweet Gesture Proves Ranveer Singh Is The MOST LOVED Actor In Town!
 Read Details

 Ranveer Singh is all out promoting his upcoming movie Gully Boy along with Alia Bhatt and has very less time to spare for anything else apart from work and his wife Deepika Padukone.
-Despite all of this, it looks like even his hectic schedule will not stop him from going out of the way to meet his fans and one such instance will make your hearts warm and prove that Ranveer Singh is surely one of the most loved actor in town.
+Despite all of this, it looks like even his hectic schedule will not stop him from going out of the way to meet his fans and one such instance will make your hearts warm and prove that Ranveer Singh is surely one of the most-loved actors in town.

 Die-hard Fan Muskaan Arora Meets Ranveer Singh Near His Residence